Understanding the Risks of an Improperly Seated GPU

 Issues Caused by a Loose GPU Connection

 If your graphics card isn’t fully inserted into the PCI slot, it can lead to several problems.
 First and foremost, an incomplete connection can result in unstable power delivery.
 This may manifest as system crashes, graphical artifacts, or even failure to boot altogether.
-These symptoms can often be mistaken for Software issues or other hardware malfunctions.
+These symptoms can often be mistaken for software issues or other hardware malfunctions.

 In addition to immediate performance setbacks, a GPU that is not seated properly could experience physical strain over time.
 The card may shift during operation, leading to wear on the PCI pins or even damage to the motherboard.
 Moreover, excessive heat dissipation may become an issue, as the inadequate connection may prevent the GPU from reaching optimal performance levels, causing it to overheat during intensive tasks.